dtorresxp/odoo-guides/en-uk/en-uk-guides-menu.md

   - Kinda shorthand language
   - Useful for both technical and functional procedures
   - Allow to document Odoo before its new version arrives
+  - Good for any kind of apps: official, commercial or private
   - Royalty Free

 #### Short term Proposals